When I setup my Raspberry Pi server 8 months ago, one of its potential uses was for me to play with PHP and hopefully learn more about this language.

 If we want to switch the state of a Raspberry Pi gpio pin from high to low and low to high with PHP, we need some way to control our server-side PHP program.

-One way is to make use of HTML Forms, which is what is commonly used to allow users to enter and submit details, for example on sites which require user registration.
+One way is to use HTML Forms, which is commonly used to allow users to enter and submit details, for example, on sites requiring user registration.

-So here I'm using a button to toggle the gpio pin 7 output and a text box to display the status of the output.
+So here I’m using a button to toggle the GPIO pin 7 output and a text box to display the output status.

 …and here is the code;